“Listen to us to protect us” war-affected communities tell UN peacekeepers

 “The debate at the Security Council on protection of civilians is an opportunity for the UN to give clearer direction to peacekeepers to engage with communities as an essential part of protecting civilians,” said Hagon.

 The report calls on simple and effective steps to improve the protection of civilians such as for missions to be results-driven, engage with local groups, boost the number of women in UN missions, improve patrols or to establish hotlines between communities and UN missions.

 Hagon: “For any major emergency, civilians are always the ones that suffer the most.
 They bear the brunt of every single crisis.
 As UN missions aim to protect the families and communities affected by conflicts, engaging with them is the least they can do.”

 Download the report - Engaging with Communities: the next challenge por peacekeeping

 - The UN is the largest multilateral contributor to post-conflict stabilization worldwide.

 - There are almost 124,000 personnel serving on 16 peace operations – in countries such as the Democratic Republic of the Congo, Sudan or Cote d’Ivoire - led by the UN Department of Peacekeeping Operations (DPKO) on four continents directly.

 Louis Belanger, Oxfam Media Officer in New York on +1 917 224 0834

-RT @annamac33: The #ArmsTreaty can create a safer future for millions.
-Urge the US to sign! http://t.co/HRlNC8BcO31 day 16 hours ago
+The #ArmsTreaty can create a safer future for millions, but first it needs signatures.
+Urge the US to sign! http://t.co/4YUsIawus71 day 20 hours ago